Have you set your freelance copywriting rates yet? One of the most daunting tasks for the new freelance copywriter has to be setting their prices.

 - Extra services (keyword research, image sourcing)

-These factors can all influence your copywriting fees in 2021 and increase or decrease them by a percentage.
+These factors can all influence your freelance copywriting rates and increase or decrease them by a percentage.

 Consider all the angles before setting your own prices.

 Finding the correct balance